 The subject of military/livery/uniform buttons is a study in its own right.
 This is not meant to be an exhaustive look at this subject, rather just to highlight Australian manufacturers.
 Please refer to specialty books/websites/clubs for more information on this topic.
 See also ‘Buttons in the News” page.
 See also http://www.stokesbadges.com.au/about/ for further information and pictures.

 Thomas Stokes (1831-1910) like many others, had come to Victoria to look for gold, arriving on New Year’s Day, 1854.
 Unsuccessful, he returned to his former trade and in 1856 set up business as a die-sinker, producing medals, tokens (unofficial pennies and half-pennies used due to a shortage of official coinage), buttons and silverware in Mincing Lane (this lane no longer exists, but ran between Flinders Street and Flinders Lane, probably continuing down to near Queens Wharf).
 He then moved to 115 Flinders Lane east.

-Stokes three sons gradually entered the business.
-In 1893, after the partnership with Martin had dissolved, the firm was renamed Stokes and Son, then Stokes and Sons in 1896.
+Stokes’ three sons entered the business.
+In 1893, after the partnership with Martin had dissolved, the firm was (possibly) renamed Stokes and Son, then Stokes and Sons by 1895.
 It changed again in 1911 to Stokes and Sons Pty.
 Ltd. Another fire considerably damaged the premises in Caledonian Lane (off Little Bourke Street) in 1901.
-In 1935 the firm moved to Brunswick.
-Several grandsons would join the firm.
+By 1900 a branch was opened in Sydney.
+This was listed in the Sands Directory from 1901-1912 (at least).

 In 1906 the firm won a tender for military buttons for Tasmanian and New South Wales forces.
 The prices ranged from 25 shillings per gross for gilt buttons, to 2 shillings, 3 pence per gross for brass buttons.
 Thomas Stokes died on the 13th June, 1910.
 Below is one of the many contracts for military buttons to be found in the Commonwealth Gazettes.